 And it works—soon all your thinking of is pizza, or pussy, or fighting.
 Or you have slowed your body down, frozen, like a deer standing on the road staring at headlights.
 Or the rabbit you see on the neighbours lawn, immobilized, heart beating as fast as a snare drum, hoping it blends in.

 The eyes see out, I like to say.
 So much of what we do is triggered by what the eyes can take in.
 Like all of our gifts, sometimes our qualities can become faults.
 Too often we see and respond without considering what we really seek.
-We all need to narrow our focus, to feel alive and celebrate our gifts in the moment at as high a level as we can manage.
+We all need to narrow our focus, to feel alive and celebrate our gifts in the moment.
 Too often we seek to do this by taking a pill of some kind, by relying on the environmental, the external solution to what really can only be solved internally.

-You might expect I’ll speak now of finding more adaptive ways of narrowing focus, of recognizing it’s draw as a fundamental expression, and encouraging you to make better choices.
-And to be sure this has crossed my mind and is my usual advice.
-But here’s what I was taken with this week.
+You might expect I’ll speak now of finding more adaptive ways of narrowing thinking, of recognizing it’s draw as a fundamental expression, and encouraging you to make better choices.
+But here’s what I was taken with this week:

 In a TedX talk I watched this week, Josh Kaufman talks about researching Gladwell’s misunderstood recommendation and finding it takes around 20 hours to learn a new skill adequately.
-He breaks it down further, suggesting just 45 minutes a day for about a month will do the trick.
+Of course, I thought when I watched him, I’ve learned plenty of things in less than 10,000 hours!
+Kaufman breaks it down further, suggesting just 45 minutes a day for about a month will do the trick.
 This is a refreshing antidote to the Gladwellian notion that it takes 5 years of hard slogging to achieve respectable competence at something.

 I have 20 hours.
 10,000?
 Not so much.